JensRantil/jensrantil.github.io/content/salt-vs-ansible.rst

 .. _Best Practises: http://docs.ansible.com/playbooks_best_practices.html

-Three weeks ago I went on a 10-day vacation in Japan, and for those who don't know me that usually equals me spending a fair amount of time of reading computer literature or documentation!
-Inbetween great sushi, Tokyo skylines, amazing skiing and rough flue I found `the Salt PDF-documentation`_ to be great leisure!
+A couple of weeks ago I went on a 10-day vacation in Japan, and for those who don't know me that usually equals me spending a fair amount of time of reading computer literature or documentation!
+Inbetween great sushi, Tokyo skylines, amazing skiing and a rough flue I found `the Salt PDF-documentation`_ to be great leisure!

 .. _the Salt PDF-documentation: https://media.readthedocs.org/pdf/salt/latest/salt.pdf

-I've also spent some time getting a Salt setup up and running with their States_ system.
+I've also spent some time getting a small Salt setup up and running with their States_ system.
 Since I now feel like I have a pretty robust background in both systems, I feel obliged to make a highly opinionated comparison.
 Let's go:

 .. _States: http://docs.saltstack.com/topics/tutorials/starting_states.html